POISON - Episode 4 - Snow in August

-This is a cemetery is definitely larger than that of Massa Finalese.
-Once past the gray colonnade at the entrance, there is a path which, through a lawn full of gravestones, leads to the covered area of the niches.
-Margherita hadn't felt like entering, and had preferred to stay in the car, from where she had indicated some points that she remembered well.
+This is a much larger cemetery than that of Massa Finalese.
+After the gray colonnade at the entrance there is a path that, through a lawn full of tombstones, leads to the covered area of the niches.
+Margherita hadn't felt like entering, and had preferred to stay in the car, from where she had indicated points that she remembered well.

 Live Margherita: That little meadow ...

 Live Margherita: Pratino ...
 There if I remember correctly they dug children and they put children ...

 The problem is that nothing has ever been found in the meadow you indicate.
 Above all, it is full of houses around here.